-A. If you owned shares of our common stock at the close of business on March 18, 2019 which we refer to as the record date, you may vote your shares at the meeting.
-On the record date, 20,627,483 shares of our common stock were outstanding and entitled to vote.
-Shareholders will be admitted to the annual meeting beginning at 9:30 a.m.
+A. If you owned shares of our common stock at the close of business on March 21, 2022 which we refer to as the record date, you may vote your shares during the virtual annual meeting.
+On the record date, 21,129,486 shares of our common stock were outstanding and entitled to vote.
+Shareholders will be admitted to the virtual annual meeting beginning at 9:45 a.m.
 Eastern Daylight Time.
-Seating will be limited.